appstronomy/objective-c-style-guide/README.md

 ## Introduction

-Here are some of the documents from Apple that informed the style guide.
+Here are some of the documents from Apple that informed the original New York Times style guide.
 If something isn't mentioned here, it's probably covered in great detail in one of these:

 * [The Objective-C Programming Language](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html)
 * [Cocoa Fundamentals Guide](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaFundamentals/Introduction/Introduction.html)